 The KB screws have wide/coarse threads and a conical countersunk head:

 Whew!
 Thankfully, that was the last finger to build.
 Now we can move on to finishing the left arm.
-All of these parts are plastic except the Left Thumb parts, which are metal.

 Issue 85 – Left Leg Joint Section, Left Hand Muscle Connectors, Lower Arm Shaft